Want to adopt a DunRoamin' cat or dog? Here's how to get started (please read all criteria):

 6. cats shall never be declawed.
 Many alternatives to declawing exist such as Soft Paws, scratching posts, frequent nail trimming, etc;

-7. should the adopter ever become unable or unwilling to care for their adopted DunRoamin' cat or dog for any reason, the pet must be returned to DunRoamin' to be reassessed and re-homed if appropriate.
+7. should the adopter become unable or unwilling to care for their adopted DunRoamin' cat or dog for any reason, the pet shall be returned to DunRoamin' to be reassessed and re-homed if appropriate.
 Transfer of ownership without DunRoamin's specific consent is prohibited; and

 8. adopters must agree to provide yearly veterinary assessments for their new pet and keep vaccinations current as recommended by their veterinarian.